 There are two types of limps: gradual onset and sudden onset.
 Gradual onset limps happen slowly over time.
 Sudden limps happen quickly, like their name implies, usually after an injury or trauma.
 Knowing whether or not your dog’s limp is sudden or gradual can help your veterinarian narrow down the possible causes of your dog’s limp, and can help you determine if your dog’s limp is a veterinary emergency.

-In general, gradual onset limps are caused by an underlying, chronic condition, such as osteoarthritis or dysplasia.
-Sudden onset limps, on the other hand, are usually caused by an injury or trauma, like a broken bone or injured paw.
+In general, gradual onset limps are caused by an underlying, chronic or degenerative condition, such as osteoarthritis or dysplasia.
+Sudden onset limps, on the other hand, are usually caused by an injury or trauma.

 Just because your dog has a gradual limp does not mean you should put off making an appointment.
 Some causes of gradual limping, such as bone cancer or hip dysplasia, can be treated more effectively if they are caught sooner rather than later.